webplatform/docs/tutorials/Distributing_web_apps/index.md

 Since your web app is indexable, you can also drive significant traffic to your site via search engines using Search Engine Optimization (SEO).
 Google has an [http://googlewebmastercentral.blogspot.com/2008/11/googles-seo-starter-guide.html excellent guide available on their blog].

 == In the future ==
 With [http://windowsteamblog.com/windows/b/bloggingwindows/archive/2011/07/11/400-million-windows-7-licenses-sold.aspx ~1.5 Billion PCs], Microsoft [http://www.microsoft.com/presspass/features/2011/jun11/06-01corporatenews.aspx announced] that HTML5 apps will be integrated into the Windows 8 experience.
 }}
 {{Notes_Section}}
 {{Compatibility_Section
 |Not_required=No
+|Imported_tables=
 |Desktop_rows=
 |Mobile_rows=
 |Notes_rows=